mgdesaix/ConGen-2024/02-wgsassign-basics.md

     individuals

-2. Write a new `*.wgsassign.ids.txt` file for these individuals and use the `cut-beagle-ind.awk` script to create a new Beagle file of your “LOO reference” individuals.
+2. Write a new `*.wgsassign.ids.txt` file for these individuals and use the `subset-beagle-ind.sh` script to create a new Beagle file of your “LOO reference” individuals.

 3. Perform LOO assignment in WGSassign on the new “LOO reference” Beagle file and calculate the effective sample sizes